-Researchers discovered that the increased emissions are mainly due to a much larger land-use needed for organic farming than conventional farming.
+Researchers discovered that the increased emissions are mainly due to a much larger land use needed for organic farming than conventional farming.
 Also, organic farming yields lower food production per hectare of land than traditional farming, so more land is required to meet the current and future food demands.

-Expansion of organic framing would result in more lands being cleared up for food and will increase global deforestation.
+Expanding organic framing would result in more lands being cleared up for food and will increase global deforestation.

 An article from the Independent says that if England and Wales move to a hundred per cent organic diet, food yields will decrease 40% – this will result in more land overseas converted to farming to meet food demands (Weston, 2019).

 According to researchers, even organic meat and dairy production have a higher climate impact because of the amount of land to produce the organic stuff needed to feed the cattle.
 The same principles also apply to organic food crops and vegetables.

 Researchers used a Carbon Opportunity Cost metric to evaluate how expanding land use contributes to increased emissions and how deforestation can release the carbon dioxide stored in forests.
 According to researchers, this is the first time the metric is used to determine emissions through land use, which allowed them to make environmental comparisons.

 Should consumers switch from organic food to conventionally produced food?